 We went from our duck difficulties of finding a mate in February to brooding ducks in March.
 Nesting ducks can occur any time thereafter, but is essentially linked to the weather.
-As soon as the warm spring weather arrives, Maggie, always first, starts sitting.
+As soon as the warm spring weather arrives, our females start sitting.

 We discovered that the nesting instinct is linked to temperature when Maggie used to live all the time indoors.
 And we had heating.
 Her first year of nesting, she had 3 nests.
 Two nesting phases is not uncommon, especially if they have ducklings early in spring.
 There is always a chance of a second nest in summer.

 Nesting ducks brings a new phase of ‘how to deal with your duck’.
 It’s all change again.
-We go from funny, flirty Maggie before nesting to bad-ass hormonal Maggie when nesting.
-Even Beepbeep, normally of the more even temperament, turns into a mild version of duckzilla.
+We go from funny, flirty females before nesting to bad-ass hormonal harpies when nesting.
+Even Beepbeep, normally of the most even temperament, turned into a mild version of duckzilla.

 But then so would you if you had to sit in one place for 23 ½ hours.
 Then you come off your nest at height of the days temperatures to stuff your face as fast as you can, then bathe, wetting your belly feathers in readiness to sit again.
 (The wet feathers are to create humidity in the nest, which aids in the incubation process.)